 Day 1 – Calgary

-You’re welcome to begin your ultimate RV road trip anywhere you like, but we’ve decided to begin in Calgary – the heart of Canadian cowboy country.
+You’re welcome to begin your ultimate RV road trip anywhere you like, from exploring Winnipeg for 3 days, but you’d need way more than 2 weeks, so we’ve decided to begin in Calgary – the heart of Canadian cowboy country.
 Here in the shadow of the majestic Rocky Mountains, the famous Calgary Stampede is held every July and is one of the largest rodeos in the world.
 Over one million visitors come to witness what had been dubbed “the greatest outdoor show on earth.”

 Even if the festival isn’t your thing, Calgary has a lengthy list of enjoyable attractions to suit every taste.
 The nightlife is booming with a young crowd, the shopping on 8th Avenue is world-class, the historic zoo is hugely popular with families, and Prince Island Park offers a beautiful greenspace getaway with eclectic concerts in the summer.
 Don’t miss the views from the top of the Calgary Tower for a wonderful birds-eye view of “Cow Town.”